 The Pawject in Four Steps

 We take stray dogs off the street before they get injured or reproduce.
-If our shelters and fosters don’t have space for them, we at a minimum neuter/spay and release.
+If our shelters and fosters don’t have space for them, we at a minimum neuter/spay and release, vaccinate and feed on the street until there is space at the shelter.

 Dogs living in our shelters or with our fosters are protected under our “Bill or Rights” that defines living conditions and other rights.